2017-2018 Program Syllabus

 The program consists of a 75 hour time commitment, which includes the option to complete an alternative placement with one of our partner organizations that is recognized by the School of Education and Professional Learning towards degree requirements for teacher candidates completing their Alternative Settings Placements.

 Workshops: 1 Saturday workshop a month; 5 workshops total – approx. 30 hours

-Reflection, Action & Dialogue (RAD) Sessions: 1 following each workshop; 5 total – approx. 10 hours
+Reflection, Action & Dialogue (RAD) Sessions: 1 on a weeknight following each workshop; 4 total – approx. 10 hours

 Community Placement: timelines to be confirmed with each partner organizations – 35 hours

 October 28, 2017 – Workshop #1: Social Justice in the Classroom and Experiential Education through the Arts